peterkariukimutuura/peterkariukimutuura.github.io/README.md

 ### Description

-##### This is a simple personal portfolio about  Me.
+This is a simple personal portfolio about  Me.
 The Portfolio clearly explains my vast skills with computer programming web languages.
+It also clearly Lists Some of My Online work Done.

 ### Technologies Used

-#### The languages include javascript jquery ,php, mysqli, laravel, python, flask , django
+The Site is just a Simple HTML&CSS3 page.